-Spanish judges Wednesday dismissed a paternity suit against former king Juan Carlos by a Belgian woman claiming to be his daughter, sparing the scandal-hit monarchy fresh embarrassment for now.
+The Spanish Supreme Court on Wednesday dismissed a paternity suit against the former king of Spain, Juan Carlos, by a Belgian woman claiming to be his daughter, a judicial source said.

-Ingrid Sartiau, a housewife, claimed that Juan Carlos fathered her in the mid-1960s, in the first lawsuit against the 77-year-old since he lost his total immunity when he abdicated last June.
+Ingrid Sartiau claims that Juan Carlos fathered her in the mid-1960s, in the first lawsuit filed against the 77-year-old since he lost his total immunity when he abdicated last June.

-Sartiau had also demanded that Juan Carlos undergo a DNA test, but the court turned down that request, it said.
+Sartiau had in addition demanded that Juan Carlos undergo a DNA test, but the Supreme Court also turned down that request, the source said.

 He married Queen Sofia in 1962 and they had two daughters and a son, the current King Felipe VI.

-The only tribunal that could theoretically hear a fresh appeal against Wednesday's ruling is the Constitutional Court.
+The only tribunal that could potentially hear a fresh appeal against Wednesday’s ruling is the Constitutional Court.

-Juan Carlos handed the crown last year to Felipe, 47, hoping to freshen the royal image after his last years on the throne saw the monarchy plunged into scandal.
+Juan Carlos handed the crown last year to Felipe, 47, hoping to freshen the monarchy’s image after his last years on the throne saw the monarchy plunged into scandal.

-His youngest daughter Cristina, 49, has been ordered to stand trial in a fraud investigation focussing on her husband's business affairs, fanning public outrage against the monarchy and the ruling class during the country's recent economic hardship.
+His youngest daughter Cristina, 49, has been ordered to stand trial in a fraud investigation focussing on her husband’s business affairs.

-Juan Carlos also sparked outrage in 2012 for going on an elephant-hunting trip to Botswana at the height of the economic crisis.
-He apologised to the nation afterwards.
+Juan Carlos also sparked outrage in 2012 for going on an elephant-hunting trip to Botswana at the height of Spain’s economic crisis.